lvangink/base_demo/README.md

 ```

 # Setup Your Inventory
 The base repository contains two ansible inventory directories.
-The directory labled inventory_prod will contain an nso.yml file that points to the NSO instance managing your production devices.
+The directory labeled inventory_prod will contain an nso.yml file that points to the NSO instance managing your production devices.
 Below is an example of how your nso.yml file should look.

 ### inventory_prod/nso.yml
 ```